tianpeiyang/tianpeiyang.github.io/_pages/cv.md

 ======
 * Oct 2021 - Until now: Postdoctoral Fellow
   * Intelligent Robot Learning Lab (IRL Lab), Computing Science at the University of Alberta.
   * Research on DRL and deep MARL.
-Also involved with several projects including chip design, fingerprinting, autonomous driving and human-in-the-loop RL.
+Also involved with several projects including chip design, fingerprinting, autonomous driving, and human-in-the-loop RL.

 Experience